 - 1. Use cultural practices and pest prevention measures to minimize the occurrence of pest problems. - 2.
 Set a threshold of tolerance for pests. - 3.
 Use biological and physical controls that are environmentally appropriate and economically feasible to control pests. - 4.
 Use chemical control as a last resort, and then the least toxic product will be used.
 Where feasible for structural pest control, insecticides will be applied as containerized baits. - 5.
-Avoid the use of pesticides that threaten water quality63 especially in formulations and situations that pose a risk of contaminating stormwater runoff. - 6.
-Train employees on IPM techniques, pesticides-related stormwater pollution prevention methods, the municipality's IPM policy and these standard operating procedures.
+Avoid the use of pesticides that threaten water quality55 especially in formulations and situations that pose a risk of contaminating stormwater runoff. - 6.
+Train employees on IPM techniques, pesticides-related stormwater pollution prevention methods, the municipality's IPM policy and these standard operating procedures. - 7.
+As part of the municipality's annual report for the municipal regional stormwater permit, report on the IPM policy's implementation by showing trends in the quantities and types of pesticides used and suggest reasons for any increases in uses of pesticides that threaten water quality1 (as required by municipal regional stormwater permit Provision C.9.b.).

-FY 15-16 AR Form
+FY 17-18 AR Form

-63 The municipal regional stormwater permit identifies the following pesticides as having a concern to water quality: "organophosphorous pesticides (chlorpyrifos, diazinon, and malathion); pyrethroids (bifenthrin, cyfluthrin, beta-cyfluthrin, cypermethrin, deltamethrin, esfenvalerate, lambda-cyfluthrin, permethrin, and tralomethrin); carbamates (e.g., carbaryl); and fipronil."
+55 The municipal regional stormwater permit identifies the following pesticides as having a concern to water quality: "organophosphorous pesticides (chlorpyrifos, diazinon, and malathion); pyrethroids (bifenthrin, cyfluthrin, beta-cyfluthrin, cypermethrin, deltamethrin, esfenvalerate, lambda-cyfluthrin, beta-cyfluthrin, cypermethrin, deltamethrin, esfenvalerate, lambda-cyhalothrin, permethrin, and tralomethrin); carbamates (e.g., carbaryl); and fipronil."
 (Provision C.9)